driversline/dotfiles/README.md

 - 4.Run the script with `./install.sh`,
 - 5.Have fun.
 ---
+#IMPORTANT
-The `display.sh` and `cursor.sh` scripts should only run after the first launch.
+- The `display.sh` and `cursor.sh` scripts should only run after the first launch.
 ---
-The `firefox-custom.sh` script should only execute after the first opening of the regular Firefox (e.g., `firefox-bin.sh`).
+- The `firefox-custom.sh` script should only execute after the first opening of the regular Firefox (e.g., `firefox-bin.sh`).
 ---
-`config.ini` in the beta version. (polybar)
+- `config.ini` in the beta version. (polybar)
 ---